Entanglement harvesting from conformal vacuums between two Unruh-DeWitt detectors moving along null paths: Abstract

 \section{Abstract}

 It is well-known that the $(1+1)$ dimensional Schwarzschild and spatially flat FLRW spacetimes are conformally flat.
 This work examines entanglement harvesting from the conformal field vacuums in these spacetimes between two Unruh-DeWitt detectors, moving along outgoing null trajectories.
 In $(1+1)$ dimensional Schwarzschild spacetime, we considered the Boulware and Unruh vacuums for our investigations.
-We also considered the momentum-space representation of Green's functions and linear couplings between the field and the detectors to estimate the concurrence and the mutual information corresponding to specific field mode frequency.

 In this analysis, one observes that while entanglement harvesting is possible in $(1+1)$ dimensional Schwarzschild and $(1+3)$ dimensional de Sitter spacetimes, it is not possible in the $(1+1)$ dimensional de Sitter background for the same set of parameters when the detectors move along the same outgoing null trajectory.
 The qualitative results from the Boulware and the Unruh vacuums are alike.

-Furthermore, we observed that the concurrence depends on the distance $d$ between the two null paths of the detectors in a periodic manner.
-In $(1+1)$ dimensional Schwarzschild and $(1+3)$ dimensional de Sitter backgrounds one obtains specific periodic points in $d$ for which concurrence vanishes.
-While in $(1+1)$ dimensional de Sitter spacetime, one gets specific periodic regions in $d$ with vanishing concurrence.
+Furthermore, we observed that the concurrence depends on the distance $d$ between the two null paths of the detectors periodically, and depending on the parameter values, there could be entanglement harvesting shadow points or regions.
 We also observe that the mutual information does not depend on $d$ in $(1+1)$ dimensional Schwarzschild and de Sitter spacetimes but periodically depends on it in $(1+3)$ dimensional de Sitter background.
+We also provide elucidation on the origin of the harvested entanglement.